 Mauna Kea Hawaii, USA Travel Guide

-Route maps are on the Hele-On website.
+Route maps are situated on the Hele-On website.
 Consult for current schedules and routes.
-Major hubs encompass the Mo'oheau Bus Terminal in Hilo and the Kailua-Kona Pier.
-From these points, connections to various routes all over the islands are possible.
+Main centers encompass the Mo'oheau Bus Terminal in Hilo and the Kailua-Kona Pier.
+From these points, connections to various routes all over the island are possible.

 Infrequent service makes planning multi-stop itineraries challenging and time-consuming.